 The Pension Protection Act of 2006 ("PPA") amended federal pension laws to set tougher funding standards for multiemployer pension funds like the Laborers National Pension Fund (the "Fund").
-The Fund is required by the PPA and U.S. Department of Labor regulations to send you this Notice using as particular format.
+The Fund is required by the PPA and U.S. Department of Labor regulations to send you this Notice in a particular form.

-On March 30, 2020, the Fund's actuary submitted to the U.S. Department of the Treasury an annual certification of the Fund's PPA funding zone status, as required by law.
-The certification shows that the Fund remains in "Critical Zone" (also known as "Red Zone") status for 2020.
+On March 31, 2021, the Fund's actuary submitted to the U.S. Department of the Treasury an annual certification of the Fund's PPA funding zone status, as required by law.
+The certification shows that the Fund remains in "Critical Zone" (also known as "Red Zone") status for 2021.
 This status was expected and planned for when the Board of Trustees voluntarily put the Fund in the Red Zone in 2017 to better enable the Fund to restore its the long-term funding soundness.